rapidDevGroup/autoCMS/README.md

 ## Install Steps
-1. Create an HTML site and add the class "auto-edit" to heading tags, paragraph tags, span tags, or simply the whole div block.
+1. Create an HTML site and add the appropriate _auto-edit_ classes to heading tags, paragraph tags, span tags, or simply the whole div block or images.
 2. Copy the admin folder into the root of your site
 3. Make sure that the admin folder and sub-folders are writable
 4. Visit http://yoursite.com/admin/